What Is Endovenous Laser Ablation (EVLA)?

 Why is ultrasound used in EVLA treatments?

-Ultrasound imagery is integral component of EVLA because it helps doctors guide the catheter through the vein.
-It essentially creates a picture of your vascular network and allows the doctors to see what’s happening inside your body.
+Ultrasound imagery is integral component of EVLA because it helps doctors guide the laser fibre through the vein.
+It essentially creates a picture of your vascular network and allows the doctors to see what’s happening inside your body and where to pull the fibre for the best results.
 It can also reveal blood clots – a condition known as deep vein thrombosis (DVT).

 What to expect during the procedure

-• Your doctor will numb the area where the catheter will enter with local anaesthetic.
+- Your doctor will numb the area where the laser will enter with local anaesthetic and make a tiny incision.

-• Ultrasound will be used to reveal the problem vein and its path throughout your body.
+- They will use ultrasound imaging to reveal the problem vein and its path throughout your body.

-• A thin fibre will be inserted into the vein through a tiny incision, using ultrasound guidance.
+- They will then insert a thin fibre into the vein through the tiny incision, using ultrasound to guide the fibre along.

-• Laser energy will heat the vein and seal it shut as the fibre is slowly removed.
+- Following that, they’ll heat the vein and seal it shut as they slowly remove the fibre back along its path.

 How to prepare for your EVLA treatment

-• Make sure to eat before your EVLA treatment.
-Coming in on an empty stomach could make you feel faint during your treatment.
+- Make sure to eat before your EVLA treatment.
+Like with a blood test, coming in on an empty stomach could make you feel faint.

 Laser ablation post-op care